-Bavel's Book is a 1996 TV Special by independent director and animator... read more
+Bavel's Book is a 1996 TV special by independent director and animator...
+See full review

 Twilight Q is an interesting albeit largely forgotten OVA produced back in 1987.
 Originally, it was supposed to be a showcase for young talents in the industry; alas, only 2 episodes were made before the project was abandoned due to low sales, and the anime ultimately sunk into oblivion.
 Well, I guess it's high time to do the show some justice and bring it back to the surface.